 Securing some near-term sustainable procurement wins will help create momentum and demonstrate value.
 There are a variety of options for low-hanging fruit related to safer chemicals and products.
 Our focus is on making it as easy as possible for procurement staff to address the issue by providing ready to use contract language and specifications.
-A number of these example specification also cover issues related to recycled content, energy use reduction, and zero waste goal.
+A number of these example specifications also cover issues related to recycled content, energy use reduction, and zero waste goal.

 HomeFree raises awareness of toxic building materials and their associated health hazards.
 The database can help you make informed decisions to procure less toxic building products.

 Version 1: October 2015.
-A public procurement guide to safer products for new construction and existing buildings
+A public procurement guide to safer products for new construction and existing buildings.

 Getting it right from the start.
 A checklist for new child care providers to avoid common sources of toxic chemicals.

 Version 2.0 December 2016.
 This document provides guidance for hospitals working to meet the requirements of the Green Cleaning goal of the Healthier Hospitals Safer Chemical Challenge